shellybee/hello-world/README.md

 # hello-world
-hello my favourites i am yoour shellybee
+hello its me shellybee
+we work in computerscience about this topic